TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

    ];

 TYPO3 has multiple stacks where one middleware might only be necessary in one of them.
-Therefore the configuration first introduces an level to define the context.
-Within each context each middleware is registered as new php array with an unique identifier as key.
+Therefore the configuration defines the context on its first level to define the context.
+Within each context the middleware is registered as new subsection with an unique identifier as key.

-Possible stacks are: `frontend` and `backend`.
+The default stacks are: `frontend` and `backend`.

 Each middleware consists of the following options: